 This Little Sweetie Has Severe Autism, And Music Is A Big Help — Especially “Frozen” Duets With Daddy!A. Stout

 Listen as Portland and his father sing “Love Is An Open Door.”
-Take a look!

 It may seem crazy, but music therapy can actually be very, very helpful for some individuals on the autism spectrum.
 If you’re not aware what music therapy is, it’s the use of music to facilitate non-musical goals.
-For people on the spectrum, it can build social skills, cognition, and fine and gross motor skills.
+For some people on the spectrum, it can help build social skills, cognition, and fine and gross motor skills.

 Want to learn more about this type of therapy?
 Check out this video, in which a certified music therapist discusses the benefits of it!